amidukr/cpp-bridge-v5/README.md

 In soft-body simulation model simulation case internal energy is spring tension, and iterative algorithm searchs for the equilibrium state with minimum tension and minimum internal energy.

-This algorithm improves accuracy drastically of both simulations: Elastic and Matrix.

 Algorithm that implements principle of minimum energy is illustrated on the image bellow.